 Native and exotic haplotypes exist in North America.
 They can be tricky to distinguish.
 The range of native Phragmites does not include North Carolina, only the exotic haplotype is found in our State.
 It has spread into wetland habitats throughout the Coastal Plain.
 Once established it forms dense monotypic colonies that exclude native species.
 Phragmites colonies decrease biodiversity, degrading the habitat and decreases the wetlands’ capacity to function effectively.
 This plant is dispersed by both seeds and rhizome fragments.

-Common reed can grow as tall as 15’.
-Its leaves (6 - 24” long and 0.5 – 2” wide) are hairless and taper to a point; they are arranged alternately along the stem.
-Common reed stems are cane-like and green in the growing season and tan in the winter.
-It produces a plume of grayish purple inflorescence (5 – 16”) from mid-summer through fall.
+Phragmites can grow as tall as 15’.
+Its bluish-green leaves (6" - 24” long and 0.5" – 2” wide) are hairless and taper to a point; they are arranged alternately along the stem.
+The stems are cane-like.
+Phragmites is a perennial grass; new growth arises from the rhizomes each spring.
+The stems and leaves are green in the growing season and become tan in the winter.
+The stems produce a plume of gray to purple inflorescence (5" – 16”) from mid-Summer through Fall.

 Fact Sheet: Common Reed

 Identification, History, and Management: Paul E. Hosier - The Ecology of an Unwelcome Exotic, Phragmites australis

 Photo credits (from left to right): Leslie J. Mehrhoff, University of Connecticut, Bugwood.org; Richard Old, XID Services, Inc., Bugwood.org

 Photo credits: Rob Emens, Aquatic Weed Control Program, NC Division of Water Resources.